15A NCAC 02R .0602 NUTRIENT OFFSET PAYMENT RATES FOR THE nc Division of mitigation services

-(1) The Neuse 03020201cataloging unit below the Falls watershed, the Jordan Lake watershed, and the Falls Lake watershed; and
+(1) The Neuse 03020201 cataloging unit below the Falls watershed, the Jordan Lake watershed, and the Falls Lake watershed; and

-(g) Payment rates for each nutrient shall be determined for a rate area using the following equation and presented in per pound values:
+(g) Payment rates for each nutrient shall be determined for a rate area using the following equation and presented in per-pound values:

-(1) Actual CostsPresentDay means the sum of all costs adjusted for inflation as described in this Sub-Item.
-Costs are project costs and administrative costs.
-Projects in the calculation are completed projects, terminated projects and projects in process.
-At the time the rate is set, to ensure that collected payments are sufficient to implement new projects, all completed land acquisition contracts and expenditures shall be adjusted to present day values using the current North Carolina Department of Agriculture and Consumer Services' Agricultural Statistics Farm Real Estate Values.
-All other completed contracts and expenditures shall be adjusted to present day values using the annual composite USACE Civil Works Construction Cost Index.
-Future land acquisition contract costs for projects in process are calculated using the Program's per credit contract costs of the same type adjusted to the inflated future value when the contracts will be encumbered using the North Carolina Department of Agriculture and Consumer Services' Agricultural Statistics Farm Real Estate Values.
-All other future contracts shall be calculated using the Program's per credit contract costs of the same type adjusted to the inflated future value when the contracts will be encumbered using the current composite USACE Civil Works Construction Cost Index.
-For projects in process where the contract type has not been determined, the cost of the project shall be calculated using the Program's average per pound cost adjusted to the future inflated value when the project will be initiated.
-Future year annual inflation rates shall be drawn from either the North Carolina Department of Agriculture and Consumer Services' Agricultural Statistics Farm Real Estate Values or the USACE Civil Works Construction Cost Index.
-If not available from either source, they shall be calculated using the average annual percentage change over the last three year period;
+(1) "Actual CostsPresentDay" means the sum of all costs adjusted for inflation as described in this Subparagraph.
+Costs shall mean project costs and administrative costs and shall include the costs of completed projects, terminated projects, and projects in process.
+At the time the rate is set, all completed land acquisition contracts and expenditures shall be adjusted to present-day values using the current North Carolina Department of Agriculture and Consumer Services' Agricultural Statistics Farm Real Estate Values.
+All other completed contracts and expenditures shall be adjusted to present-day values using the annual composite USACE Civil Works Construction Cost Index.
+Future land acquisition contract costs for projects in process shall be calculated using the Program's per-credit contract costs of the same type adjusted to the inflated future value at the time the contracts will be encumbered using the North Carolina Department of Agriculture and Consumer Services' Agricultural Statistics Farm Real Estate Values.
+All other future contracts shall be calculated using the Program's per-credit contract costs of the same type adjusted to the inflated future value at the time the contracts will be encumbered using the current composite USACE Civil Works Construction Cost Index.
+For projects in process where the contract type has not been determined, the cost of the project shall be calculated using the Program's average per pound cost adjusted to the future inflated value at the time the project will be initiated.
+Future year annual inflation rates shall be drawn from the USACE Civil Works Construction Cost Index.
+If not available from either source, they shall be calculated using the average annual percentage change over the last three-year period;

 (2) As used in this Rule:

-(A) Project Costs are the total costs associated with development of nutrient reduction projects including identification, land acquisition, project design, project construction, monitoring, maintenance and long-term stewardship;
+(A) "Project Costs" means the total costs associated with development of nutrient reduction projects including identification, land acquisition, project design, project construction, monitoring, maintenance, and long-term stewardship;

-(B) Administrative Costs are costs associated with administration of the Program including staffing, supplies and rent; and
+(B) "Administrative Costs" means costs associated with administration of the Program including staffing, supplies, and rent; and

-(3) Total Pounds OffsetPresentDay means the total number of pounds of a nutrient reduced by projects in the rate area at the time of calculation.
-If the Total Pounds OffsetPresentDay for an existing or completed project is reduced, the Actual CostsPresentDay for that existing or completed project shall be proportionally adjusted; and
+(3) "Total Pounds OffsetPresentDay" means the total number of pounds of a nutrient reduced by the Program's projects in the rate area at the time of calculation.
+If the Total Pounds OffsetPresentDay for an existing or completed project is reduced, the Actual CostsPresentDay for that existing or completed project shall be proportionally adjusted:

-(B) Actual Costs are the same as Actual CostsPresentDay as defined in Subparagraph (1) of this Paragraph, except that existing contracts and completed land acquisitions are not adjusted for inflation;
+(B) "Actual Costs" shall be the same as Actual CostsPresentDay as defined in Subparagraph (1) of this Paragraph, except that the existing contracts and completed land acquisitions are not adjusted for inflation;

-(C) Actual Receipts are the sum of all offset payments made to the Program to date in the rate area at the time of calculation; and
+(C) "Actual Receipts" means the sum of all offset payments made to the Program in the rate area at the time of calculation; and

-(D) Number of Pounds Paid during Adjustment Period is the average number of pounds of a nutrient paid to the Program over the last three years in the rate area, multiplied by the adjustment period.
-If no payments have been made to the Program in a rate area, the number of pounds paid shall be set to 1,000 pounds until greater than 1,000 pounds have been purchased in that rate area.
+(D) "Number of Pounds Paid during Adjustment Period" means the average number of pounds of a nutrient paid to the Program over the last three years in the rate area multiplied by the adjustment period.
+If no payments have been made to the Program in a rate area, the number of pounds paid shall be 1,000 pounds until greater than 1,000 pounds have been purchased in that rate area.

 (A) One year if Actual Costs exceed Actual Receipts by less than five percent;